MrAhile/K8s-CKA/2-Workloads/multi-containers.md

 www    1/2     CrashLoopBackOff   1 (5s ago)   11s
 ```

-3. Why this pod will not reach the *Running* status ?
+3. Why this Pod will not reach the *Running* status ?

 Containers of a same pod cannot listen on the same port (80 in this exemple)